 PECO Energy recommended specifying that the facilities be known facilities to ensure that operators have knowledge of the facility.
 The company explained that small operators might not have knowledge of newer facilities constructed or buildings renovated for these purposes.

 Peoples Gas recommended adding a lower bound on the number of people that are present in the facility, and to add the word “known.”
-Peoples Gas suggested that the phrase difficult to evacuate apply to facilities with confined or mobility-impaired persons and not be an additional, separate factor because any structure in an emergency could be difficult to evacuate.
+Peoples Gas suggested that the phrase difficult to Start Printed Page 50828evacuate apply to facilities with confined or mobility-impaired persons and not be an additional, separate factor because any structure in an emergency could be difficult to evacuate.

 Questar commented that it was unclear if the proposed language refers to buildings that are difficult to evacuate because of the number of occupants, the design of the building, or because the occupants are confined or are impaired.
 Questar argued that the focus should not be on building design.
 Questar was not in favor of including schools in the examples.
 Questar explained that schools would probably be covered under the existing class location definitions, and that many types of schools are not in use all week and are not occupied by persons with impaired mobility.
 The company suggested that because day-care facilities may be home-based, and not visibly marked, and not known to local governments, and because certain types of retirement facilities may be difficult to identify, we should limit the definition to licensed day care and retirement facilities that are clearly marked and visible from a public roadway.
 Questar further recommended adding a threshold number of occupants, such as 20.

 Gary Smith favored including a distance greater than 660 feet from a larger diameter pipeline for individuals with limited mobility, but did not know how realistic it would be to monitor for such individuals.